ZeeCoder/use-resize-observer/README.md

   defaultHeight: 50
 });

-// width / height will be 100 and 50 respectively, until the ResizeObserver kicks in.
+// width / height will be 100 and 50 respectively, until the ResizeObserver
+// kicks in and reports the actual size.
 ```

 ## Notes